I am a science journalist and author, specialising in evolutionary biology, conservation, sleep and the history of

 I have written three acclaimed popular science books.
 Lonesome George: The Life and Loves of a Conservation Icon (Macmillan, 2006) was nominated for The Guardian First Book Prize in 2006 and shortlisted for the Royal Society’s prestigious General Book Prize in 2007.
 The Way of the Panda: The Curious History of China’s Political Animal (Profile, 2010) – “insightful and meticulously researched” – charts the coincident rise of giant pandas and modern China.
 The Galapagos: A Natural History (Profile, 2014) is “an enchanting and enlightening account of the most scientifically significant islands in the world.”

 I am currently writing a book on the peculiar but fascinating world of sleep disorders.
-It will be called Sleepyhead: Neuroscience, Narcolepsy and the Search for a Good Night and will be published by Profile in 2018.
+It will be called Sleepyhead: Narcolepsy, Neuroscience and the Search for a Good Night and will be published by Profile in March 2018.

 Speaker and commentator